Postgraduate Coursework Studies

 The project management specialisation has been specifically designed to provide students with key skills needed to complement their chosen profession.

-For further information about either specialisation contact Mark Borman, the Postgraduate Coursework Coordinator.
+For further information about either specialisation contact Sharon Coyle, the Postgraduate Coursework Coordinator.

 Timetables for all Business Information Systems postgraduate units of study are available on the Business School website's postgraduate timetable pages.